abondar24/TelegramBots/Webhook/ChatAnalyzerBot/README.md

 ```
 Check build.gradle.kts for image name and tag. check application-cloud.properties for required env_variables to be set.
 Also set WEBHOOK_TOKEN variable

+## Improvement

+In Redis a collections with word stats also need to contain chat id.